RESTful web-services in JSIDPlay2

 Example:

-Set default emulation to RESIDFP for Player running as a RTMP live video stream.
+Press the key for the emulator running as a RTMP live video stream.

 Example:

-Set default emulation to RESID for Player running as a RTMP live video stream.
+Set the default emulation to RESIDFP for the emulator running as a RTMP live video stream.

 Example:

-Set default chip model to MOS6581 for Player running as a RTMP live video stream.
+Set the default emulation to RESID for the emulator running as a RTMP live video stream.

 Example:

-Set default chip model to MOS8580 for Player running as a RTMP live video stream.
+Set the default chip model to MOS8580 for the emulator running as a RTMP live video stream.

 Upload WAV for tune recognition

-Info: This service method does only work, if server has been started with additional WhatsSID database parameters.
+Info: This service method does only work if the server has been started with additional WhatsSID database parameters.

-This is a POST request to upload a WAV recording (short audio recording max.
+This is a request to upload a WAV recording (a short audio recording max.
 20 seconds should be enough).

 The WAV file must meet the following requirement: